jedevc/mini-ctf-tool/README.md

 Simply copy the `ctftool.py` script into the root directory of your CTF challenge directory.

+The script depends on:

+- colorama
+- requests
+- pyyaml

+To install all of the dependencies:

+    $ pip3 install colorama requests pyyaml

+### Upgrading

 To upgrade your existing installation (and overwrite the existing script):

     $ ./ctftool.py upgrade